rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-07-5a8210eb5b9ca910-revision-in-list-of-approved-banks-for-the-issuance-of-fdrs-and-bgs.md

 source: nse
 stocks: []
 tags:
-- approved-banks
-- fdr
 - bank-guarantee
+- capital-market
 - collateral
+- empanelment
+- fdr
+- margin-deposit
 - security-deposit
-- margin-deposit
-- capital-market
 title: Revision in List of Approved Banks for the issuance of FDRs and BGs
 ---